SAP-archive/docs/concepts/bot_builder/import.md

 ## Importing expressions

 Each expression is defined through the language it is written in and a source/ sentence.
-For each word of the expression you can determine the entity the expression belongs to.
+For each word of the expression, you can determine the entity, the expression belongs to.

 <br><br>